Extract bank statements to structured JSON

 Sensible extracts each transaction with date, description, amount, and running balance.
 Multi-page transaction tables are combined into a single array.

 Sensible processes statements from any bank or credit union.
-Pre-built templates cover Chase, Bank of America, Wells Fargo, Citi, and Capital One.
+Pre-built bank statement templates are available in the configuration library.
 Any bank format can be configured.

 Yes.
 Sensible sends extraction results to your webhook endpoint when processing completes.
 You can also poll the API for status.